elgentos/LargeConfigProducts/README.md

     Prewarming MH01 for store de (2/2)
     Done prewarming

 You can run the consumer as a background process.
-You may need to manage the consumer with a supervisor process to ensure it always runs.
+You may need to manage the consumer with a supervisor process to ensure it remains running.
 Alternatively if you are using Docker the consumer can run as a standalone container set to always restart.

-## Release Notes
+### Changelog

+0.4.1

+ - Throttle consumer process to avoid replicating product prewarm

-0.4.0 - gaiterjones - 04.2020
+0.4.0
-Compatibility with Magento 2.3.x using built in AQMP/RabbitMQ integration
+ - Compatibility with Magento 2.3.x using built in AQMP/RabbitMQ
+   integration
-Removed requirement for renatocason/magento2-module-mq
+  - Removed requirement for renatocason/magento2-module-mq
-Updated swatch-renderer-mixin updateBaseImage
+   - Updated swatch-renderer-mixin updateBaseImage
-Disabled configurable-customer-data from requirejs orginally used to auto select first option, not working in 2.3.x
+   - Disabled configurable-customer-data from requirejs orginally used to auto select first option, not working in 2.3.x
-Added option to disable cache per customer group so that group 0 is always used.
+   - Added option to disable
+   cache per customer group so that group 0 is always used.
 Use this if you do not have customer group pricing